FAC-FACodec: Controllable Zero-Shot Foreign Accent Conversion with Factorized Speech Codec: Results

 \textbf{Pronunciation-only models.} The system proposed in~\cite{30} modifies pronunciation while retaining prosody.
 On the available subsets, our model shows higher speaker similarity, slightly lower word error rate, and comparable or higher American-accent confidence on average.
 For Korean, however, the competitor subset contains only four samples; in two of them the accent classifier labeled the output as \emph{Canadian} rather than \emph{American}, leading to a large negative accent–score \(\Delta\) even though perceptually the speech still sounded close to North American English.
 Aside from this, the results are broadly similar, but our method better preserves speaker identity while maintaining competitive intelligibility and accent conversion strength.

 \textbf{Pronunciation and prosody regeneration.} The systems introduced in~\cite{28} and~\cite{23} regenerate native-like prosody in addition to modifying pronunciation.
-This design yields much higher American-accent classifier scores than ours on the same subsets, which highlights the role of prosody in sounding fully native.
+This design yields much higher American-accent classifier scores than ours on the same subsets, highlighting the contribution of prosody to perceived nativeness.
 However, our speaker-similarity metric is based on time-averaged timbre embeddings and does not reflect the loss of speaker-specific prosodic traits such as rhythm and intonation, which listeners do perceive.
-In practice, regenerated prosody discards the original style, whereas our approach retains it.
+In practice, regenerated prosody discards the original style, whereas our approach leaves the original prosodic patterns unchanged by design.
 Objective results indicate that we match or surpass these systems in speaker similarity and maintain equal or lower word error rate, though at the cost of lower accent scores.
-Together, these outcomes illustrate the trade-off: regenerating prosody maximizes perceived nativeness, while preserving prosody maintains speaker individuality and allows controllable pronunciation change.
+Together, these outcomes illustrate the trade-off: regenerating prosody can increase perceived nativeness, while pronunciation-focused editing leaves the original prosodic structure unchanged, which may help preserve aspects of the speaker’s original style.